ColorProgrammy/Dolphin3D/_docs/scripting/2 - Gradient and positions.md

 > To raise an object up, you need to change the z coordinate to a NEGATIVE number.

-### Here we learn a little more about screen customization, gradient and position.
+### Here we learn a little more about gradient and position.